Skip to main content

 Chapter 2: Relationships

-In this section, we will add more entities, create a common base entity to extend from, and define relationships between them.
+In this section, we will add more entities, define shared base properties, and create relationships between them.

 Created and updated timestamps

 Before we add more entities, let's refactor our existing User entity a bit.
 We would like to store timestamps of when the entity was created and when it was updated for the last time.
-To do that, introduce two new properties:
+With defineEntity, we add these using property builders:

 user.entity.ts

-Now let's say we want to have these timestamps on every entity in our app.
-We can refactor such common properties out to a custom base entity.
+Now let's say we want to have these timestamps (and the primary key) on every entity in our app.
+With defineEntity, we can create a base entity that other entities extend.
 Put the following into src/modules/common/base.entity.ts:

 base.entity.ts